biagioo/Garage-App/README.md

-# Garage-App
-Welcome to the the Garage app!
+# Welcome to the Garage-App!

-Here is a video demo of the app in use https://drive.google.com/file/d/1KNYYguxU3RNTwNaokVVEM8YjaFLOkR8y/view?usp=sharing
+Watch the demo [video](https://drive.google.com/file/d/1KNYYguxU3RNTwNaokVVEM8YjaFLOkR8y/view?usp=sharing) or (read)[https://dev.to/mindful_developer/javascript-project-icd] about it.

+## Functionality

-This app lets people keep show what cars are in there Garage!
-You can create a user/delete a user as well as create/delete cars in a users garage!
+This app lets people keep show what cars are in there Garage.
+You can create a user/delete a user as well as create/delete cars in a users garage.

+## Installation

-To get this app running, fork and clone this repository and be sure to run bundle install.
+To get this app running:
-After that, open index.HTML in your web browser, and start the backend rails server.
-I hope you enjoy!
+ - clone this repository
+ - cd into the repo

+### Backend

+- CD into 'backend'
+- run 'bundle install'

+## Run the application

+- CD into 'backend'
+- run 'rails s'
+- open the index.html in the web browser